mattmiara04/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
+The game had a very minimal interface with typical HTML.
+It includes a title with a box to input your guess along with other buttons to intearct with the system.

 - List at least two concrete bugs you noticed at the start
   (for example: "the secret number kept changing" or "the hints were backwards").
+  My first guess was 13 and the game rutrned to me that my guess was correct eventhough the true secret number was 67 The New Game button did not reset my game after the app was updated to be in a "win" state.
+The message "You already won.
+Start a new game to play again" did not leave my screen.

 ---